MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/tutorials/tutorial-create-data-management-landing-zone.md

 ## Deploy Azure Bastion Host

-Deploy Azure Bastion Host template in the Data Management Landing Zone deployed in the previous Lab.
+Deploy Azure Bastion Host template in the Data Management Landing Zone deployed in the previous tutorial.

 1. Provide the following information on the **Bastion** tab.